 - Control the speed of your devices.
 Same reason as #1

 - Update the BIOS of your device.
 This is an odd one.
-You’re telling me that your firmware engineers left bugs in hardware and thus you need a utility to ‘patch’ it later?
+You’re telling me that your firmware engineers left bugs in the hardware and thus you need a utility to ‘patch’ it later?
 Suddenly if a mouse does more the right and left click it becomes far too difficult for a firmware engineer to get things right.
-If you simply programmed the firmware correctly upon release we wouldn’t need 1GB software to pass windows test-signing and spend years of dev-time to patch your failures.
+If you simply programmed the firmware correctly upon release we wouldn’t need 1GB software to pass windows test-signing and spend years of dev time to patch your failures.
 Or, ask Logitech how to do it.
 I’m just a blogger after all that do we know right?

 Apparently, at Corsair, they don’t give a shit about your gaming experience.

 If your program GUI is taking 400MB and the service can fluctuate between 45MB and 1.4GB of ram.
 Isn’t that also going to affect gaming performance?
 Wouldn’t it be better to simply allocate all 32GB of ram for cache for whatever game the end-user is playing instead of having a game fight for resources from the hardware manufacturer playing around in the software area in which they have no business playing?
 Not to Corsair apparently!

 Boys think we found the problem.
 Bootleg “CO;SAI” keyboard detected!